nest/nest-simulator/doc/contribute/development_workflow.rst

-If you want to work on some stuff with other people, where you are all committing into the same repository, or even the same branch, then just share it via [GitHub].
+If you want to work on some stuff with other people, where you are all committing into the same repository, or even the same branch, then just share it via GitHub.

 1. Fork NEST into your account, as explained above in :ref:`fork`.
 2. Then, go to your forked repository GitHub page, say ``http://github.com/your-user-name/nest-simulator``.
-3. Click on the 'Admin' button, and add anyone else to the repo as a collaborator.
+3. Click on the ``Admin`` button, and add anyone else to the repo as a collaborator.

 Now, all those people can do: